bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

 A better idea is to use **percentages**.
-In this example, I&apos;'ve done same exact image, same exact **alt** text.
+In this example, I&apos;ve done same exact image, same exact **alt** text.
 But the difference is its width equals 50%.
 What does that 50% mean?
 50% of what?
-Well, typically the browser is going to open up the page and it&apos;'s going to look and see how much space is this figure tag taking up and maybe the figure is taking up the whole width of your browser.
-It&apos;'s going to set your picture to 50% of the browser.
+Well, typically the browser is going to open up the page and it&apos;s going to look and see how much space is this figure tag taking up and maybe the figure is taking up the whole width of your browser.
+It&apos;s going to set your picture to 50% of the browser.
 As you make your screen bigger, the picture will get bigger.
 As you make the screen smaller, the picture will get smaller.
-It&apos;'s a nice way to make the picture fluid.
+It&apos;s a nice way to make the picture fluid.
 We call it fluid measurements and to be reactive and responsive to people.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->